der-carnivore/BingAds-docs/BingAds/scripts/reference/KeywordSelector.md

 # KeywordSelector
-Provides methods to select keywords by using filtering and sorting.
+Provides methods for selecting keywords.
 See also:

 - [KeywordIterator](./KeywordIterator)